mohammadaiai/Pneumonia-Paper/README.md

-## Feedback
+%## Feedback

-If you have any feedback, please reach out to us at yaseliani.m@in.iut.ac.ir.
+%If you have any feedback, please reach out to us at yaseliani.m@in.iut.ac.ir.